medooox3/flutter-directories-cli/README.md

 python3 flupy.py clean <directory>  # cleans all flutter projects build directories in <directory. python3 flupy.py get .  # runs flutter pub get in all flutter projects in under current directory

-if you are in windows use:
+# if you are on windows use:
 python flupy.py clean <dir>
 ```